How much does electric car battery weigh? Many people are surprised to learn that the electric car battery can weigh as much as a large truck.

 The weight of an electric car battery varies from model to model.
 An empty battery typically weighs around fifteen pounds, while a standard car battery weighs between forty and sixty pounds.
 The weight of an electric car battery depends on several factors, including the size and the type of car it is used in.
 A 90-kWh battery weighs more than a thousand pounds, so the weight will differ from model to model.

 The battery capacity of an EV battery is measured in kilowatt-hours, so a fifty-kilowatt-hour battery in a mid-sized electric vehicle would weigh 1.9 tons.
 However, lithium-ion technology allows for three times the energy per kilogram, so the battery would weigh between 380 and 600 kilograms.
-Considering that lithium-ion batteries can reach seventy percent of its full charge in about 15 minutes, it’s not a surprising fact that Bosch is investing heavily in the battery market.
+Considering that lithium-ion batteries can reach seventy percent of its full charge in about 15 minutes, it’s not a surprising fact that companies are investing heavily in the battery market.